mjdh/mjdh.github.io/building-a-vpn-gateway-with-wireguard-docker-and-an-rpi4.md

 Once the server's configuration has been updated, return to portainer and start the wireguard container.
 Check the log and it should now report the creation of the wg0 interface and the iptables rules in PostUp.
 Open a console into the container and run `curl ifconfig.co`.
 This will return the public IP address of the container, which should now be the public IP address of the server.

 Assuming everything has gone right up to this point, the container should now be running with Wireguard connected and the iptables rules created to forward traffic.
 The final step is to edit the network configuration of the Switch to use the new gateway.
 Navigate into your network configuration and change the settings.
 The Switch will need a static IP address, leave the subnet mask unchanged, and enter the home network private IP address of the wireguard container as the gateway.
 You also need to set DNS server settings manually; either direct this to your ISPs DNS server or use something like Cloudflare (1.1.1.1 and 1.0.0.1).

+Test the connection and if everything is working correctly you should now see that the global IP reported by the Switch is the same as the wireguard container and the NAT type has changed from D to something which will work better like A or B.